Basileus1990/HomeNode/README.md

   - Package has to be able to send messages
   - Package has to be able to receive messages
   - Has to be behind an interface for the ease of testing
+- [ ] Create communication protocol
+  - Getting the list of files from host (josn)
+  - sending files
+- [ ] Create CLI client and host for tasting purposes